leilafarsani/Leila-Farsani/README.md

 5. Inside the app folder created a folder named scenes, and inside that I created a file named Hero.tsx for my first page and started with creating the functional component Hero with rafce.

 6. In the main root I created my components folder, so I can locate all the components I am creating later on inside it.

+7. As I decided to have Hero page as my homepage, so I imported it into page.tsx.